 EPCOR filed its 2023 to 2025 Transmission Facility Owner Tariff Application in September 2022.
-In February 2023, EPCOR filed a negotiated settlement agreement on this application which was subsequently approved by the AUC in April 2023.
+In February 2023, EPCOR filed a negotiated settlement agreement on this application, which was subsequently approved by the AUC in April 2023.
 EPCOR completed the true-up of interim to final rates in May 2023 and is charging approved rates through to the end of 2025.
+EPCOR will file a new cost-of-service application with the AUC in the second half of 2025.

 In October 2023, EPCOR received a decision on the 2024 Generic Cost of Capital that established a formula-based approach to setting parameters for the next five years.
 The capital structure remained at the previously approved 37% equity and 63% debt, while the return on equity percentage is to be calculated annually based upon a 9% base rate adjusted by changes in future bond yields.
-The resulting return on equity for 2024 is 9.28%.
+The resulting return on equity for 2024 was 9.28%.
+For the 2025 fiscal year, the AUC approved return on equity will be 8.97%.

 In October 2021, the AUC issued a decision that revised the regulatory accounting treatment for AESO directed customer contributions.
 As per the decision, any AESO directed customer contributions made by the distribution facility owners after April 23, 2021, requires the contributing entity to expense the contributions for regulatory purposes in the year they are incurred.
 These contributions were previously considered rate base for which the contributing entity earned a return.
 EPCOR filed a request for permission to appeal this decision with the Court of Appeal of Alberta, which was granted by the court in January 2022.
-The intent of the appeal is to reverse this decision and treat the contributions as capital investment on which either the transmission facility owner or distribution utility owner is entitled to earn a fair return.
-The appeal hearing took place in February 2023.
-EPCOR expects a decision by the first quarter of 2024.
-In compliance with the decision, the Company included contribution related expenses in EPCOR's 2023 distribution revenue requirement, with a true-up between forecast and actual contributions to be settled in a future year.
+The intent of the appeal was to reverse this decision and treat the contributions as capital investment on which either the transmission facility owner or distribution utility owner is entitled to earn a fair return.
+The appeal hearing took place in February 2023 and a decision was released in November 2023 wherein the Court determined that the AUC breached its duty of fairness to parties by not providing notice that it intended to consider disallowing utilities a fair return.
+The matter has been returned to the AUC and a proceeding has been initiated to address the Court's findings.
+EPCOR has submitted its written submissions on the issues to be addressed and the process schedule for the proceeding has been released by the AUC.
+In compliance with the original decision, the Company continues to include contribution related expenses in its deferral account as incurred.

-Work on several significant capital projects proceeded in 2023.
-These projects include work to construct a new substation at Genesee to facilitate interconnection of two new power generation units, ongoing work to connect new residential and industrial customers to EPCOR's distribution system, the annual Distribution pole and cable life cycle replacement programs to maintain the system reliability, replacing damaged underground assets, continuation of work on Distribution aerial and underground line reconfigurations, and providing development rebates to land developers who construct underground primary and secondary distribution infrastructure for new residential lot developments within the City.
+Work on several significant capital projects proceeded in 2024.
+These projects include completed construction of a new substation to facilitate interconnection of two new power generation units, life cycle replacements of transmission power transformers, ongoing work to connect new residential and industrial customers to EPCOR's distribution system, the annual Distribution pole and cable life cycle replacement programs to maintain the system reliability, replacing damaged underground and aerial assets, continuation of work on Distribution aerial and underground line reconfigurations, and providing development rebates to land developers who construct underground primary and secondary distribution infrastructure for new residential lot developments within the City.